citta-lab/javascript/README.md

 ```
 Using named functions are more beneficial than doing anonymous function expression with debugging, to use named functions with in it's own scope ( i.e named function expression can't be called in global scope buy using it's function name i.e foo).

+Now the point is what is the use of function expression over declaration ?
+- If we are wanting to do functional composition and/or currying and/or create higher order function then we do need use functional expression.
+- In function expression the left side variable will get hosted first and `undefined` is assigned along with other functions.
+Unlike in declaration whole function get hoisted.

 7.3 Immediately Invoked Function Expression (IIFE Pattern):

 This is widely used with both named or anonymous function expression ( note `function` keyword starts after `(` and hence not `declaration` ) to prevent polluting the global name space.
 Best way of writing private functions.